Sion Spence: Non-League

 On 4 August 2022, Spence signed for National League North club Gloucester City on a one-year deal.

 On 7 July 2023, Spence signed for National League North club King's Lynn Town.
 On 21 October 2023, Spence joined National League South bottom club Havant & Waterlooville.

 On 24 June 2024, Spence joined Northern Premier League Division One West club Hednesford Town.

 In June 2025, Spence returned to Southern League Premier Division South club Gloucester City.

+In June 2026 he re-joined Barry Town United.

 International career

 In 2016, Spence scored for the Wales under-16 side as they defeated Northern Ireland under-16 side 3–1 to retain the Victory Shield.
 He has also represented Wales at under-19 and under-21 level.

 In June 2021, Spence was shown a red card whilst representing the U21 team in a 0–0 draw with Moldova.
 Spence was shown a second yellow card for what was deemed to be simulation, despite having to leave the field on a stretcher on account of the challenge in the opposing penalty area.
 In October 2021, Spence was called up to the Wales squad for the 2023 UEFA European Under-21 Championship qualifying matches against Moldova and Netherlands on 8 and 12 October 2021 respectively, featuring off of the bench in the 5–0 defeat in the second of the two matches.